-- Management status of rubble and trimmed trees - As of the end of November 2022, the total storage volume for concrete and metal rubble was approx. 328,600m (-800 m compared to the end of October with an area-occupation rate of 88%).
-The total storage volume of trimmed
+- Management status of rubble and trimmed trees - As of the end of December 2022, the total storage volume for concrete and metal rubble was approx. 329,200m3 (+600 m3 compared to the end of November with an area-occupation rate of 88%).
+The total storage volume of trimmed trees was approx. 125,300m3 (-1,700 m3 with an area-occupation rate of 71%).
+The total storage volume of used was attributable to decontamination of flanged-tanks, work related to the port and transfer for area arrangement.
+As is complete, the erection of a steel structure will commence.
+Outside the site, before erecting the steel structure onwas verified.
+Subsequently, event reproducibility will be verified and after preparation is completed, the investigation